Get 80% off your plan for your first 3 months*

 • Recognize that Texas has no single "general business license" and instead requires a combination of federal, state, and local permits based on your specific industry, location, and business activities.

-• Apply for a Texas sales tax permit if you sell taxable goods or services, as this is required for most businesses and serves as a foundation for legal operation in the state.
+• Apply for a Texas sales tax permit if you sell taxable goods or services.
+This permit is required for most businesses and serves as a foundation for legal operation in the state.

-• Complete business registration with the appropriate authority before applying for licenses—LLCs, corporations, and limited partnerships must register with the Texas Secretary of State, while sole proprietorships and partnerships register with local county or municipal clerks.
+• Complete business registration with the appropriate authority before applying for licenses.
+LLCs, corporations, and limited partnerships must register with the Texas Secretary of State.
+Sole proprietorships and partnerships register with local county or municipal clerks.

-• Budget for license costs ranging from free (sales tax permit) to thousands of dollars (professional licenses like brewer's licenses at $3,000) and plan for 4-6 weeks processing time plus annual renewal fees for most permits.
+• Budget for license costs ranging from free (sales tax permit) to thousands of dollars (professional licenses like brewer's licenses at $3,000).
+Plan for 4–6 weeks processing time plus annual renewal fees for most permits.

 Do you need a business license in Texas?